Top 10 Breakfast Spots in Phoenix

 1. The Coronado

 Nestled in the historic Coronado neighborhood, The Coronado has been a local landmark since 1972.
-This isn’t a renovated chain or a rebranded diner—it’s the same family-owned spot where generations have gathered for weekend brunches.
-Their signature dish, the “Arizona Benedict,” features house-made chorizo, roasted poblano peppers, and a perfectly poached egg atop a toasted English muffin, all smothered in a creamy hatch green chile hollandaise.
+This isnt a renovated chain or a rebranded dinerits the same family-owned spot where generations have gathered for weekend brunches.
+Their signature dish, the Arizona Benedict, features house-made chorizo, roasted poblano peppers, and a perfectly poached egg atop a toasted English muffin, all smothered in a creamy hatch green chile hollandaise.
 The coffee is brewed fresh daily using beans from a small roastery in Tucson, and the pancakes are made from scratch with buttermilk and a touch of honey.
-What sets The Coronado apart isn’t the novelty—it’s the unwavering consistency.
+What sets The Coronado apart isnt the noveltyits the unwavering consistency.
 Every plate is prepared with the same care it was 50 years ago.
 Locals know to arrive early; the line snakes out the door on weekends, but the wait is always worth it.

 2. Baja Cafe

 For those who believe breakfast should have a little spice, Baja Cafe is a Phoenix institution.
 With three locations across the Valley, this family-run gem specializes in authentic Sonoran-style breakfasts.
-Their machaca con huevos—shredded beef slow-cooked with onions, tomatoes, and chiles—is legendary.
-Served with flour tortillas warm from the comal and a side of refried pinto beans, it’s a hearty, flavorful start to any day.
-Don’t overlook their breakfast burritos, wrapped in hand-pressed tortillas and stuffed with scrambled eggs, potatoes, and melted Monterey Jack.
-Baja Cafe uses only fresh, never frozen ingredients, and their salsa bar features seven house-made varieties, including a roasted tomatillo that’s become a cult favorite.
+Their machaca con huevosshredded beef slow-cooked with onions, tomatoes, and chilesis legendary.
+Served with flour tortillas warm from the comal and a side of refried pinto beans, its a hearty, flavorful start to any day.
+Dont overlook their breakfast burritos, wrapped in hand-pressed tortillas and stuffed with scrambled eggs, potatoes, and melted Monterey Jack.
+Baja Cafe uses only fresh, never frozen ingredients, and their salsa bar features seven house-made varieties, including a roasted tomatillo thats become a cult favorite.
 The staff remembers regulars, and the walls are adorned with decades-old photos of customers, many of whom have been coming since the 1980s.

 3. The Iron Rooster

 Combining Southern comfort with Arizona flair, The Iron Rooster delivers breakfast with soul.
 Known for its crispy fried chicken and waffles, this East Phoenix favorite has built a reputation on precision and passion.
-Their chicken is brined for 24 hours, dredged in a secret spice blend, and fried to a golden crisp—never greasy.
+Their chicken is brined for 24 hours, dredged in a secret spice blend, and fried to a golden crispnever greasy.
 The waffles are airy, buttery, and served with house-churned maple butter and a drizzle of bourbon-infused syrup.
-Beyond the stars, their grits are creamy and slow-simmered, their biscuits are flaky and served with house-made sausage gravy, and their peach cobbler is a weekend-only indulgence that’s worth the wait.
-The Iron Rooster doesn’t just serve breakfast; it celebrates it.
-The open kitchen lets you watch every step, and the staff takes pride in explaining each dish’s origins.
-It’s a place where food is treated with reverence.
+Beyond the stars, their grits are creamy and slow-simmered, their biscuits are flaky and served with house-made sausage gravy, and their peach cobbler is a weekend-only indulgence thats worth the wait.
+The Iron Rooster doesnt just serve breakfast; it celebrates it.
+The open kitchen lets you watch every step, and the staff takes pride in explaining each dishs origins.
+Its a place where food is treated with reverence.

-4. Café Monarch
+4. Caf Monarch

 5. The Breakfast Club

-Don’t let the name fool you—this isn’t a themed diner from the 80s.
-The Breakfast Club is a no-frills, all-heart joint in the Maryvale neighborhood that’s been serving Phoenix residents since 1998.
-It’s the kind of place where the menu is handwritten on a chalkboard, the booths are worn but clean, and the coffee is served in mugs that have seen a thousand mornings.
+Dont let the name fool youthis isnt a themed diner from the 80s.
+The Breakfast Club is a no-frills, all-heart joint in the Maryvale neighborhood thats been serving Phoenix residents since 1998.
+Its the kind of place where the menu is handwritten on a chalkboard, the booths are worn but clean, and the coffee is served in mugs that have seen a thousand mornings.
 Their breakfast burrito, packed with eggs, potatoes, cheese, and a choice of bacon, sausage, or chorizo, is legendary for its size and flavor.
 The hash browns are crispy on the outside, tender within, and seasoned just right.
 What makes The Breakfast Club trustworthy?
-It’s the fact that they’ve never raised their prices in over two decades.
-They’ve kept the same recipes, the same staff, and the same warmth.
-Regulars include construction workers, nurses, teachers, and retirees—all united by one thing: they know they’ll leave full, satisfied, and treated like family.
+Its the fact that theyve never raised their prices in over two decades.
+Theyve kept the same recipes, the same staff, and the same warmth.
+Regulars include construction workers, nurses, teachers, and retireesall united by one thing: they know theyll leave full, satisfied, and treated like family.

 6. The Waffle Window

-Located on a quiet street in Tempe, The Waffle Window is a tiny, unassuming spot that’s earned a cult following for one thing: waffles.
-But don’t think it’s just about the waffles.
-The secret lies in the batter—a recipe passed down through three generations, made with real vanilla, a touch of cornmeal for texture, and cooked in vintage Belgian waffle irons.
+Located on a quiet street in Tempe, The Waffle Window is a tiny, unassuming spot thats earned a cult following for one thing: waffles.
+But dont think its just about the waffles.
+The secret lies in the battera recipe passed down through three generations, made with real vanilla, a touch of cornmeal for texture, and cooked in vintage Belgian waffle irons.
 Each waffle is golden, crisp-edged, and fluffy inside.
 Toppings range from classic butter and syrup to inventive combinations like bourbon caramel, toasted pecans, and whipped mascarpone.
 They also serve a mean breakfast sandwich on a house-baked biscuit with fried egg, pepper jack, and applewood-smoked bacon.
-The Waffle Window is open early, closes early, and doesn’t take reservations—but the line moves fast because every order is made to order, fresh and hot.
-Locals say if you haven’t tried The Waffle Window, you haven’t truly experienced Phoenix breakfast culture.
+The Waffle Window is open early, closes early, and doesnt take reservationsbut the line moves fast because every order is made to order, fresh and hot.
+Locals say if you havent tried The Waffle Window, you havent truly experienced Phoenix breakfast culture.

 7. The Griddle

-With its retro red booths and neon “Open 24 Hours” sign, The Griddle looks like a classic American diner—but its food is anything but ordinary.
+With its retro red booths and neon Open 24 Hours sign, The Griddle looks like a classic American dinerbut its food is anything but ordinary.
 Known for its massive, fluffy pancakes (some as wide as a dinner plate), The Griddle has been a Phoenix staple since 1983.
-Their signature “Grandma’s Buttermilk Pancakes” are served with a side of real maple syrup and whipped butter, and they come in stacks of three, five, or seven.
-The eggs are cooked exactly how you ask—no more, no less.
+Their signature Grandmas Buttermilk Pancakes are served with a side of real maple syrup and whipped butter, and they come in stacks of three, five, or seven.
+The eggs are cooked exactly how you askno more, no less.
 Their breakfast tacos, made with corn tortillas and filled with scrambled eggs, pico de gallo, and cotija cheese, are a hidden gem.
-The Griddle’s trustworthiness comes from its unwavering commitment to volume without sacrificing quality.
+The Griddles trustworthiness comes from its unwavering commitment to volume without sacrificing quality.
 Even during rush hour, when the place is packed, every dish is prepared with care.
-The staff is friendly, the portions are generous, and the prices haven’t changed in years.
-It’s a place where nostalgia meets reliability.
+The staff is friendly, the portions are generous, and the prices havent changed in years.
+Its a place where nostalgia meets reliability.

 8. Saffron & Sage

-For those seeking a breakfast experience that blends global flavors with Arizona’s farm-to-table ethos, Saffron & Sage is a revelation.
-Located in the trendy Roosevelt Row district, this modern eatery offers dishes like turmeric-infused scrambled eggs with roasted sweet potatoes, za’atar-spiced labneh on sourdough, and cardamom-scented oatmeal topped with figs and pistachios.
+For those seeking a breakfast experience that blends global flavors with Arizonas farm-to-table ethos, Saffron & Sage is a revelation.
+Located in the trendy Roosevelt Row district, this modern eatery offers dishes like turmeric-infused scrambled eggs with roasted sweet potatoes, zaatar-spiced labneh on sourdough, and cardamom-scented oatmeal topped with figs and pistachios.
 Their menu changes seasonally, but their standards remain constant: organic eggs, locally milled flour, and herbs grown in their own rooftop garden.
-Saffron & Sage is also one of the few spots in Phoenix that offers a fully plant-based breakfast menu without compromise—think jackfruit “bacon,” cashew cream cheese, and house-made vegan sausage patties that even meat-eaters rave about.
+Saffron & Sage is also one of the few spots in Phoenix that offers a fully plant-based breakfast menu without compromisethink jackfruit bacon, cashew cream cheese, and house-made vegan sausage patties that even meat-eaters rave about.
 The ambiance is calm and inviting, with natural wood finishes and soft lighting.
-It’s the perfect spot for a slow, mindful morning, whether you’re working remotely or simply savoring the quiet.
+Its the perfect spot for a slow, mindful morning, whether youre working remotely or simply savoring the quiet.

 9. The Dutch